La-Lojban/lojban.pw/pages/books/learn-lojban.md

  > _I now eat._

- — tense particle before the main verb and without a noun.
+ — modal particle before the main relation construct and without a noun.

 - Modal term is applied to the whole relation: